Robust Equilibria in Concurrent Games: Reduction to multidimensional mean-payoff objectives

 \subsection{Formulation of the robustness problem as a polyhedron value problem}

 From the previous lemma, we can deduce an algorithm which works by querying the polyhedron value problem.
 Given a game $\calG$ and parameters $k,t,r$, we ask whether there exists a payoff $u$ that \eve can ensured in the game $\devgame$ with multidimensional mean-payoff objective given by $v$, $I$, $J$, and such that for all $i \in \lsem 1 , |\Agt|\rsem$, $u_i + r = - u_{|\Agt|+i} = u_{2 \cdot |\Agt| + i} = - u_{3\cdot |\Agt|+i}$.
 As we will show in Thm.~\ref{thm:pspace-membership} thanks to Lem.~\ref{lem:correct-mean-robust}, the answer to this question is yes if, and only if, there is a $(k,t,r)$-robust equilibrium.
 From the point of view of complexity, however, the deviator game on which we perform the query can be of exponential size compared to the original game.
-To describe more precisely the complexity of the problem, we will the following property, that states that given a query, we can find solutions which have a small representation.
+To describe more precisely the complexity of the problem, we remark by applying the bound of \cite[Thm.~22]{cav15-long}, that given a query, we can find solutions which have a small representation.